aws/aws-cdk-rfcs/text/0485-aws-batch.md

     * ImageId has been deprecated!
         *  Likely in favor of EC2Configuration
         * see: https://docs.aws.amazon.com/batch/latest/APIReference/API_ComputeResource.html
-    * Subnets work with Fargate, but you cannot use Local Zones
+    * Subnets work with any managed ComputeEnvironment, but you cannot use Local Zones with Fargate
 * `JobDefinition`
     * Can be `multinode` or `container`
         * `container`s can be ECS or EKS